Physical constant: Natural units

 It is possible to combine dimensional universal physical constants to define fixed quantities of any desired dimension, and this property has been used to construct various systems of natural units of measurement.
 Depending on the choice and arrangement of constants used, the resulting natural units may be convenient to an area of study.
-For example, Planck units, constructed from c, G, ħ, and kB give conveniently sized measurement units for use in studies of quantum gravity, and Hartree atomic units, constructed from ħ, me, e and 4πε0 give convenient units in atomic physics.
+For example, Planck units, constructed from c, G, ħ, and kB give conveniently sized measurement units for use in studies of quantum gravity, and atomic units, constructed from ħ, me, e and 4πε0 give convenient units in atomic physics.
 The choice of constants used leads to widely varying quantities.